 - Adopt: replace commercial textbooks with open alternatives that are free or low-cost

-- Modify: replace commercial textbooks with articles, book chapters or media content that are open access or free and low-cost resources, or licensed through NJIT Libraries
+- Modify: replace commercial textbooks with articles, book chapters or media content that are open access or free and low-cost resources, or licensed through NJIT University Library

 - Create: replace a commercial textbook with one that they will design, author, and provide for free or low-cost to students

-The OAT Initiative is managed by the University Libraries and the Office of Digital Learning with support from the Institute for Teaching Excellence and the Office of the Provost.
+The OAT Initiative is managed by the University Library and the Office of Digital Learning with support from the Institute for Teaching Excellence and the Office of the Provost.